Erebot/Erebot/docs/src/Prerequisites.rst

     # yum install <package>

+*   For Windows systems, please refer to the special instructions given below.

 For each profile, a "yes" on a dependency's row indicates that users of the given profile **MUST** install that dependency (requirement).
 Optional dependencies are indicated using footnotes which state when the dependency